geoext/geoext3-ws/src/first-steps/hello-exercise.md

 `~/gx-ws/geoext3-ws-master/src/exercises`.

-If you e.g. store a file named `map.html` inside this directory, and you are serving the workshop as recommended, than this file can be accessed via the following URL:
+For example if you store a file named `map.html` inside this directory, and you are serving the workshop as recommended, then this file can be accessed via the following URL:

 [{{ book.exerciseUrl }}/map.html]({{ book.exerciseUrl }}/map.html)